 What is a Stethoscope?

-Not sure what is a stethoscope?
+Not sure what a stethoscope is?

 No worries, not everyone knows what it is or what it’s used for.
+Yet it is considered highly specialised medical equipment indispensible to medical professionals all over the world.

 What Is a Stethoscope and How Does It Work?